aaaron7/JASI/README.md

 - Lambda Calculus;
 - A prelude `prelude.scm` which pre-defined a set of handy functions.
 - An user-friendly REPL, which support narrow keys use.
 LOL
-- Fullly support to binary, oct,dec and hex decimal number parsing, float number is fine too.
+- Fullly support to binary, oct,dec and hex base number parsing, float number is fine too.
 - Implemented `case`,`if` and `cond` three kinds of condtion mechanism.
 - Powerful error handling, you can always get hints and specfic lines number if your code went something wrong.
 ...